 Accommodation is hard to find, specifically campsites.
 But with some planning, you can find good accommodation in the villages, usually with a superb pub a short distance away.
 I found accommodation expensive compared to other regions I have walked in.
 So plan and book ahead in summer months and consider using bus connections on the last section to Filey Brigg.

 Up early to catch a train to Hessle (just short of Kingston-Upon-Hull), via Kings Cross and Doncaster.
 A short walk then brings you to the starting stone, near the colossal Humber Bridge structure, once the largest suspension bridge in the world.
 The initial stretch follows the Humber estuary and then turns inland, following muddy paths and steadily rising on to the Wolds.
 Watch out for the 5 miles interval acorn posts that mark your progress.

-The following day, the weather improved and good progress into Ganton along the escarpement, with fine views north.
+The following day, the weather improved and good progress into Ganton along the escarpment, with fine views north.
 A steep ascent at one point is rewarded by one of many sculptures and poetic benches which illustrate the landscape and path.
-Local pub is good, with a great collection of jugs.
+The local pub is good, with a great collection of jugs.
 Meet up with my walking companions, who seem to have caught the bus from the last pub.

-The last half day into Filey Brigg along the escarpement as it peters out towards the coast.
+The last half day into Filey Brigg along the escarpment as it peters out towards the coast.
 Through Holloway’s and across fields teaming with Lapwings and Hares.
-Filey Brigg is a stunning peninsula of land marking the end of the Yorkshire Wolds Way, which then immediately connects to the Cleveland Way leading north towards Scaborough.
+Filey Brigg is a stunning peninsula of landmarking the end of the Yorkshire Wolds Way, which then immediately connects to the Cleveland Way leading north towards Scarborough.